rppicomidi/rp2040-mcp4728-lib/examples/cli-example/README.md

 command line environment variables before doing a build or before launching VS Code.

-The following cmake Configure Args defines are supported; pass them to CMake command line with the `-D` prefix; omit the `-D` prefix if you are setting the Configure Args using the shell environment.
+The following cmake defines are supported; pass them to CMake command line with the `-D` prefix; omit the `-D` prefix if you are setting the configuration using the shell environment.

 ```
 # Define the number of MCP4728 chips wired to the same I2C port.
 Can be 1-8